Closed-form Expression for the Power Profile in Wideband Systems with Inter-channel Stimulated Raman Scattering: Introduction

 In this work, we provide an approximate closed-form solution for the signal power profiles accounting for the combined effects of \gls*{isrs} and frequency-dependent attenuation.
 Although an exact closed-form solution accounting for both \gls*{isrs} and frequency-dependent attenuation is not currently available in the literature, several approximate solutions have been proposed~\cite{poggiolini2018generalized,zefreh2020real,shevchenko2022maximizing,lasagni2023generalized}.
 In~\cite{poggiolini2018generalized,zefreh2020real}, a closed-form expression for the power profile evolution is derived to estimate \gls*{nli} levels.
 That approach relies on iteratively determining power profile coefficients, initially starting from a tentative answer in order to minimize a cost function.
 In~\cite{shevchenko2022maximizing}, the authors incorporate frequency-dependent attenuation into the signal power decay, while the \gls*{isrs}-induced gain or loss is computed from Zirngibl's solution.
 The work in~\cite{lasagni2023generalized} extends Zirngibl’s derivation to wider bandwidths by adopting a triangular approximation of the Raman gain profile.
 However, the derivation assumes a flat launch profile and constant attenuation, and the final expression replaces the constant attenuation with its frequency-dependent value.

 The derivations presented in this work follow similar steps to those in Zirngibl's work, but retain the frequency dependence of the attenuation coefficient and assume a triangular approximation for the Raman gain profile, in order to derive an approximate closed-form expression for the channel power profiles.
 The proposed expression is based on the assumption that the total power decays exponentially along the fiber.
 The final solution depends on the launch power spectrum, the fiber attenuation profile, and the slope of the Raman gain profile.

-We further extend the solution to a multi-span scenario, assuming no in-line compensation for \gls*{isrs} or other frequency-dependent distortions.
+The closed-form expressions are validated against numerical solutions in different multiband transmission scenarios, with a special focus on the CLU case, where we demonstrate the model's accuracy under strongly frequency-dependent fiber loss.
+The solution is highly accurate when the transmission bandwidth falls within close range to the Raman triangular window, such as in CLU or SCL systems, but it becomes less accurate for scenarios with increasingly wider bandwidths.
+We further extend the solution to a multi-span scenario, where total power loss is compensated, but no in-line per-channel power equalization is applied, and show that the model accurately estimates channel powers even in the presence of accumulated frequency-dependent loss and \gls*{isrs}-induced distortion.